How Competitive Intelligence Dashboards can solve a CTO’s Problems?

 These questions can be answered and moreover represented visually, for they need to be further presented to the CEO and other stakeholders for figuring out the next steps.
 You can assess a competitor’s strategy and predict the next steps.
 This cannot simply be predicted by the number of patents filed.

 The next section talks about parameters that can give proper insights.

 Are current parameters enough for a proper assessment?

 There are so many insights that can be derived from patents.
 Especially when you take into account the AI-based assessment of portfolios.
 The problem with these assessments is that they tend to be very broad.
-So, here we used as a coalition of accurate manual analysis and our in house AI tools to draw attention to more subtle aspects of a patent portfolio, which happen to be true indicators of competitor’s strategy.
+So, here we used a coalition of accurate manual analysis and our in-house AI tools to draw attention to more subtle aspects of a patent portfolio, which happen to be true indicators of a competitor’s strategy.

 Take, Google (Alphabet) for instance –